Crooked River Lighthouse

 Museum and Gift Shop Hours:

-Wednesday - Thursday & Friday - 11 am - 5 pm
+Wednesday - Thursday & Friday - 11 am - 5 pm,

-Saturday 9 am - 5 pm
+Saturday 9 am - 5 pm,

-Sunday 1 -5 pm
+Sunday 1 -5 pm.

-Nestled in a North Florida forest habitat, the lighthouse beams nightly, with an acrylic replica of its original 4th order Fresnel lens.
-Grant funding helped the Carrabelle Lighthouse Association (CLA) to construct a replica of the Crooked River Lighthouse Keeper’s House which was patterned after the original 1895 plans and was completed in 2009.
-Inside, both the history and the science of the lighthouse are being interpreted via fascinating exhibits and an educational movie, along with a gift shop.
-Exhibits include a historical setting of the early 1900’s, examples of beacons and the methods of constructing a skeletal tower lighthouse.
+The reconstructed Keeper’s House is a museum that features the Crooked River Lighthouse's historic bi-valve Fresnel lens, history and science exhibits, artifacts, and a gift shop.
+The history and the science of the lighthouse are being interpreted via fascinating exhibits and an educational movie.
+Exhibits include the lighthouse's original, historic bi-valve Fresnel lens, a historical setting of the early 1900’s, examples of beacons and the methods of constructing a skeletal tower lighthouse.
 Everyday life objects in the Keeper’s Room include its original clocks, a barometer, a glass fire grenade, pages from the keeper’s watch book, currency and much more.
-Visitors can look through replica Sears’ catalogues for a perspective on cost of living during the past century.
-Group educational tours are welcomed and new science-based programs are being developed.
-Enjoy a climb to the top of the Lighthouse tower on Wednesday through Sunday (weather permitting).
-The park picnic area features picnic tables, picnic shelters and a small playground.
-Fundraising is ongoing to rebuild the wooden Pirate Ship, The Carrabella, which was lost to arson in 2015.
+Visitors can look through replica Sears’ catalogues for a perspective on the cost of living during the past century.
+Browse the gift shop full of nautical, maritime and lighthouse-themed art, jewelry, souvenirs, and gifts.

+Carrabelle Lighthouse Association is a 501c3 non-profit corporation.
 The Crooked River Lighthouse Museum is funded, in part, by the Franklin County Tourist Development Council.